 - For 5 days you are eligible for installation support via email.

 - (Unless you have purchased a longer license) For 12 months your license allows you to use future packages versions and this be eligible for package maintenance.
 The 12 months are computed based on the orderId time.
-So if your orderId has been issued on on June 1st, 2015, such license allows you to use future versions of the same package until June 1st, 2016.
+So if your orderId has been issued on on June 1st, 2015, such license allows you to use future versions (the date is the one present in the version number as explained above) of the same package until June 1st, 2016.
 After that date you need to buy maintenance for the old one, or stay with the current package.

 Note that before installing licenses that would break your licenses we have put warnings that ask you whether you want to upgrade the products even though that would invalidate the installed license.
 These warning are not available on CentOS/RedHat as the packaging system does not allow to ask confirm before installing a packages.
 On the other platforms such as Ubuntu/Debian the following message is shown at the first installation: this is an example for ntopng